Research Experience for Undergraduates (REU)

 The Natural Language Dialogue Group at ICT is developing artificial intelligence and language technology to allow machines to participate in human-like natural dialogues with people.
 Our systems include virtual humans, robots, recorded real people, and voice and chat systems.
 An REU student will work on creating, extending or evaluating such systems; analyzing conversational data or collecting new data; or other topics using dialogue data and state-of-the-art machine learning methods.
 Specific projects can be chosen or defined by the REU student; examples include technology to allow an agent or robot to understand the context of a conversation, take initiative, or sustain interaction over multiple encounters; use of large language models for system response generation; and reinforcement learning of system policies.
 Previous REU students in the group have been lead authors and had their REU projects published in the proceedings of international scientific conferences.

-AI Agents for Conflict Mediation
+AI Agents for Analyzing and Mitigating Cross-cultural Conflict

 Mentor: Jonathan Gratch and Gale Lucas